Key Takeaways:

 While each corporate incubator is unique, requiring a customised timeline, in general, the “incubation” process takes 1 to 3 years and concludes when the new company is ready to be pitched to investors or consumers.

-- What challenges are you tackling (e.g. portfolio diversification, going digital, new revenue creation, etc.)
+- What corporate challenges will your incubator solve (e.g. portfolio diversification, going digital, new revenue creation, etc.)?

 Once you have a clear understanding of your purpose, you can work on defining the scope of your incubator e.g.: